Last updated on 5 Dec, 2022

 A regular mattress and an air mattress are two different things but are used for the same purpose, sleeping.
 Putting a regular latex or memory foam mattress on a bed frame makes more sense because they are compatible with each other, but things get slightly changed when it comes to an air mattress.

-Can You Put Air Mattress On Bed Frame?
+Can You Put an Air Mattress On a Bed Frame?

 Usually, air mattresses are not designed to be used on a bed frame, i.e., due to their construction type and lightweight build, they are typically used on the floor or ground, whether indoors or outdoors.